The 8 Best Enneagram Books to Read in 2023

 Helen Palmer is one of those other names you’ll come across again and again.
 Which is justified.
 She’s right up there with Hudson, Ross, Rohr, and Ebert when it comes to advancing the Enneagram.
 This is just one of her many books we could have put on that list.

 This is another book delving into relationships.
 You get a complete directory of how each type relates against the other nine types.
 You’ll learn what’s important to your partner, friends, and family, and how you can build a better relationship with them.

 But it’s also called Love and Work – Palmer also uses the chance to explore how the Enneagram can help us with our relationships at work.
 Which brings us to the last book on this list.

 Michael J. Goldberg

 There aren’t that many Enneagram books on how to use the Enneagram at the workplace yet, but this is one of the best.
 Goldberg is a teacher and consultant with a buttload of experience, and it shows.

 Some of the examples might feel bit dated (the book is from 1999), but that doesn’t detract from the amazing advice Goldberg gives on how to actually communicate better with your colleagues, employees and superiors.

 Leave a comment and tell us and other people which Enneagram books you have read this year, which would be on your personal list and, if you’ve read them, what you think about the books on this list.

 …well, there’s more.

-If you like our take on how to become less of a terrible and more of a decent human being, feel free to sign up.
+I’m Chris, the guy who’s responsible for everything you read on our site.
+We also write a bi-weekly newsletter about how to become less of a terrible and more of a decent human being.
+Feel free to sign up.